SecretDoves3000/election_analysis/README.md

 - Denver had the largest number of votes at 306,055 votes.

 ## Election-Audit Summary
-The PyPoll_Challenge script developed can be used with minor modifications to tally votes in any election.
+The PyPoll_Challenge script can be used with minor modifications to tally votes in any election.
 To do so, the script should be placed in a folder with the ballot data stored as a csv.
 The code on lines 8-11 should be adjusted to reflect the name and path of the files in question:
 ~~~python
   '# Add a variable to load a file from a path.
   file_to_load = os.path.join("Resources", "election_results.csv")